GiampaoloGabba/EverTask/README.md

 _dispatcher.Cancel(taskId);
 ```

-> 💡 **Note:** Cancellation is effective only if the task has not yet begun.
-Once a task is in progress, the Cancel
-> method will not affect its execution.
+> 💡 **Note:** The `Cancel` method triggers the `CancellationToken` in the task's `Handle` method.
+Tasks should check this token regularly to enable cooperative cancellation.
+Remember, this only affects tasks in progress; tasks cancelled before execution won't run.

 ## Task Execution Timeout Control